Gowanda, New York: Flood of 2009 and related events

 Throughout the years, Gowanda has regularly experienced flooding.
 In August 2009, a great flash flood occurred in Gowanda and devastated much of the village.
 One man drowned, and houses and cars were washed away.
 A total of two fatalities were caused directly from the flooding.
 During the flood, Gowanda's water reservoir at Point Peter Road was completely destroyed, leaving the village without water.
 It was estimated that it would take one year to rebuild the reservoir.
 New York State declared the village a disaster site, as did President Barack Obama.
 FEMA was tapped to assist the town in rebuilding.
 In January 2014, it was announced by Governor Andrew Cuomo that Gowanda would be compensated with $700,000 in monies from FEMA for expenses paid in rebuilding the village after the 2009 flood.

 The Tri-County Memorial Hospital (Tri-County) was devastated beyond repair during the 2009 flood, and was demolished.
 Initial plans were to relocate the hospital to another location in Perrysburg out of the flood zone.
 The relocation would utilize $18.5 million in FEMA aid.
 TLC, the operators of Tri-County, would have needed to raise $2.3 million to fund the project.
 The proposal came under fire from residents of towns to the southeast, such as Cattaraugus and Little Valley, who noted that Gowanda is located less than 15 mi from hospitals in either direction (Dunkirk and Springville), while residents of Cattaraugus and Little Valley must travel 25 mi or more to the nearest hospital (which, until the flood, was Tri-County).

 In July 2013, TLC announced it was abandoning its plans to reconstruct the hospital, noting that the existing hospitals in the region had more than enough capacity to meet demand, and would instead maintain an urgent care facility in Gowanda.
 Gary Rhodes, interim CEO of Lake Erie Regional Health System of New York, stated that it would not be economical to rebuild the hospital due to declining revenues, decreasing area population, and because of other hospitals within the system being nearby.
-The hospital's closure had a significant negative impact on the village, leading to the closure of the local Burger King and declines at several local businesses.
+The hospital's closure had a significant negative impact on the village, leading to declines at several local businesses.